-Visiting is unrestricted to your partner/support person between the hours of 8am – 9pm Monday to Sunday.*
+Visiting is unrestricted to a nominated support partner between the hours of 8am – 9pm Monday to Sunday.*

 For women in labour (including delivery suite, caesarean sections and induction)

-Visiting is unrestricted to your partner/support person once you have been admitted to a bed.*
+Visiting is unrestricted to a nominated support partner once you have been admitted to a bed.*

-Visiting is unrestricted to your partner/support person.
-We ask that you please check-in to your appointment alone and your partner/support will be invited to join you when you are called for your scan.
+Visiting is unrestricted to a nominated support partner.
+We ask that you please check-in to your appointment alone and your nominated support partner will be invited to join you when you are called for your scan.
 This is due to space limitations in the EPAU waiting area, which cannot accommodate Government guidelines on social distancing.

 Anomaly scan (20 week scan)

-Visiting is unrestricted to your partner/support person.
-We ask that you please check-in to your appointment alone and your partner/support will be invited to join you when you are called for your scan.
+Visiting is unrestricted to a nominated support partner.
+We ask that you please check-in to your appointment alone and your nominated support partner will be invited to join you when you are called for your scan.
 This is due to space limitations in waiting areas, which cannot accommodate Government guidelines on social distancing.

 Neonatal Intensive Care Unit (NICU)

 Visiting is unrestricted to parents of babies in our neonatal unit.